Draggie306/EditingCheatSheets/GCSE/AQA 8035 Geography Complete.md

 ### Spits

-When a coastline changes shape (i.e moves inwards), a lot of deposition happens, resulting in the beach growing out into the sea.
+When a coastline changes shape (i.e. moves inwards), a lot of deposition happens, resulting in the beach growing out into the sea.
 The prevailing wind and longshore drift make this happen.
 The depositional material gets smaller as the spit increases in length due to attrition.
 A dominant wind will cause the spit to form a 'hook' (recurve) inland.
 Over time, there will be multiple hooks and, in Dorset, there is a spit which is 4km long.

 A salt marsh and lagoon will form behind the spit which is sheltered from the waves, over time this will become vegetated.